 While growth has brought new economic opportunities, farming, forestry and horticulture remain the backbone of the district's prosperity.
 These industries are supported by productive soils and a favourable climate that offers an average of 1,880 hours of sunshine per year and average annual rainfall of 1,120 millimetres.

-Horowhenua has a variety of natural features, including the Tararua Ranges, Lake Horowhenua (Waipunahau), Lake Papaitonga (Waiwiri), other small dune lakes, the Manawatū River, an extensive coastal dune system and a number of west coast beaches.
+Horowhenua has a variety of natural feature: Lake Horowhenua (Waipunahau), Lake Papa lakes, the Manawatū River, an extensive coa west coast beaches.

 Contents